hansibalen/astigmatism/README.md

 - Keyframe Lumetri color Tone properties with the sliders (Contrast, Highlights and Whites with Highlights slider, Shadows with Shadows slider).

-This pretty much sums up how to set up the code for the light trails effect.
-Below I've written some notes regarding further customization the light trails effect by playing around with the values.
+This pretty much sums up how to set up the code for the light trails effect.\
+Below I've written some notes regarding the customization of the light trails effect by playing around with the values and the layers.

 ## Notes

+- You will need images / videos that were taken at night with low lighting, since the multiple layers being rendered with the script won't translate well with footage that has too much light.
+- The rendering time will vary regarding the number of duplicated Copy layers you're gonna add to the composition.
 - Duplicate the Copy layer as much as you want and experiment with the sliders, blending modes and opacity of the copied layers.
-- The rendering time will vary regarding the number of duplicated Copy layers you're gonna add to the composition.
-- You will need images / videos that were taken at night with low lighting, since the multiple layers being rendered with the script won't translate well with footage that has too much light.
 - Play around with the Camera properties to add further motion and a sense of flow to the composition.